 Selection will be based on:

-The final selection of teacher participants is at the discretion of the selection panel, which includes representatives from Bush Blitz, Earthwatch Australia and ASTA.
+The final selection of teacher participants is at the discretion of the selection panel, comprised of staff from both Bush Blitz and Earthwatch Australia.

 A member of the Bush Blitz TeachLive selection committee will contact the Principal of each shortlisted applicant to ensure support.